Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 Diagram of sample algorithm (all are pretty similar except for different ALUs):
 ![Diagram](https://raw.githubusercontent.com/Jellyyz/ECE445/main/Proposal/fpga_image_processing.drawio.png)

 - As for the printer, the printer must be able to interact with the MCU correctly.
 This means that the ports coming out of the MCU has to be connected correctly to the printer.
-We also need to make sure that the printer receives enough power so it will be run with power through its own dedicated rail, since we expect that at least $10 \text{ W}$ will be used by the printer during peak run time.
+We also need to make sure that the printer receives enough power so it will be run with power through its own dedicated rail, since we expect that at least 10W will be used by the printer during peak run time.

 ### Board Subsystem